• Log in

 Brevo does something different with pricing — they charge for emails sent, not contacts stored.
 Which honestly makes sense when you think about it.
 Why pay for 10,000 contacts if you only email 2,000 of them monthly?

 They’ve got four tiers: Free, Starter ($9/month), Business ($18/month), and Enterprise (custom pricing).
-Plus this pay-as-you-go option that’s perfect if you’re one of those businesses that sends emails sporadically.
+Plus this pay-as-you-go option is perfect if you’re one of those businesses that sends emails sporadically.
 You know the type — quarterly newsletters, event announcements, that sort of thing.

-What caught my attention is how much they include even in the free tier.
+What caught my attention is how much they include in the free tier.
 Marketing automation and CRM functionality that most platforms lock behind paywalls?
 Brevo just gives it to you.
-They restructured everything in October 2022 to focus more on what you actually use rather than how many people you might potentially email someday.

 A Quick Overview of Brevo and Its Features